jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration2RequirementsS20.md

 # Enhancing and Extending The Visual Transit System Simulator

 ## Iteration 2
-### Version 3, April 5th - clarifications to Version 2, and correction to documentation directions - you do not need to document the code in project/web_graphics, you do need to document new code or code you change (using Doxygen and self-documenting code in the project/web_code/web directory, along with any changes you make to code in the project/src directory)
+### Version 3, April 5th - clarifications to Version 2, and correction to documentation directions - you do not need to document the code in project/web_graphics, you do need to document new code or code you change (using Doxygen and self-documenting code in the project/web_code/web directory, along with any changes you make to code in the project/src directory).
+Finally, weighting of grades for implementation and design have been updated.
 ### Version 2, April 4th - Factory requirements specified in detail
 ### Version 1, March 31st - Unit tests update moved to final deliverable, regression test requirements updated, code assessment section revised.
 ### Initial Release, March 23